indygreg/PyOxidizer/pyembed/docs/oxidized_importer_behavior_and_compliance.rst

 When :py:meth:`path_hook <OxidizedFinder.path_hook>` is called with its :py:attr:`OxidizedFinder.current_exe` value, a :py:class:`OxidizedPathEntryFinder` bound to the source :py:class:`OxidizedFinder` is returned.
-This finder is able to service all resources indexed by that :py:class:`OxidizedFinder`.
+This finder is able to service *root resources* (i.e. top-level modules and packages).

 When :py:meth:`path_hook <OxidizedFinder.path_hook>` is called with
-a virtual sub-directory of :py:attr:`OxidizedFinder.current_exe`, the same thing happens except the returned :py:class:`OxidizedPathEntryFinder` will only service resources that are contained in a Python package corresponding to that virtual sub-directory.
-In other words, the virtual sub-directory acts as a filter.
-The filter is matched if a resource name matches the filter exactly or begins with the filter value + ``.``.
+a virtual sub-directory of :py:attr:`OxidizedFinder.current_exe`, the same thing happens except the returned :py:class:`OxidizedPathEntryFinder` will only service resources at the exact package hierarchy specified by that virtual sub-directory.

-When virtual sub-directories are present, the ``str`` is validated and parsed similarly to the following:
+The validation and normalization of path values is similar to the
+following:

 .. code-block:: python

    def path_hook(self, path: str):
+       # Path exactly matching current_exe will be bound to resources at root.
+       if path == self.current_exe:
+           return ...

+       # Virtual sub-directories must begin with self.current_exe + directory
+       # separator.
        if not path.startswith((self.current_exe + "/", self.current_exe + "\\")):
            raise ImportError